rikichiman/Data-Structure/Favorite genres/README.md

 # Find Favorite genres by user
-is a small program made in Python, for a given list of user (dictionnary), to find the favorite genres of each of them.
+This is a small program made in Python, for a given list of user (dictionnary), to find the favorite genres for each of them.

 # Example